Strengthening and broadening the SoI community through education

 Our educational mission is to advance interdisciplinary understanding, knowledge, skills of analysis, and application of science of information techniques and tools to problems across multiple domains at both undergraduate and graduate levels.
 The education program has developed an Information Frontiers Initiative with two foundational goals and supporting activities.
 View our education outcomes summary.

-Goal 1: Build a community of practice in the science of information
+Goal 1: Build and support a community of practice in the science of information

 - Strengthen the community through student workshops annually that increase knowledge exchange, skills development, and foster research collaborations.

 - Build research collaboration experiences by forming and supporting student research teams across all Center institutions.
 These teams work together throughout the year.

 - Broaden the community Students from a broad range of universities participate in activities.
 Over 100 universities have been represented at our activities.
 In addition to workshops and student teams, a range of seminars are offered, both online and in person.

 - Increase SoI trained scientists in the workforce Our alumni attain academic and industry positions in the U.S. Several of our postdocs have attained excellent academic appointments, and continue to broaden our community.
 You can view our current undergraduate, graduate and postdoctoral members.